Emmotes/ic_spoilers/docs/brig.md

     "id": 2940,
     "flavour_text": "",
     "description": {
         "desc": "Increase the damage bonus of Hype based on the highest number of Hype stacks that Brig has ever had at once.
-The increase is $amount% for every $per_hype_stack___2 Hype stack, stacking multiplicatively."
+The increase is $amount% for every $per_hype_stack___2 Hype stacks, stacking multiplicatively."
     },
     "effect_keys": [
         {